Alexis M.,

 This is where it gets tricky.
 And where many organizations either oversimplify or overcomplicate.

-You need to consider two things: How likely is it that the threat will be initiated?
-And if initiated, how likely is it that it will succeed given your current defenses?
+You need to consider two things: How likely is the threat to be initiated?
+And if initiated, how likely is it to succeed against your current defenses?

-An elaborate attack might be unlikely to be initiated against you... but if it were, it could be very likely to succeed because you have poor detection capabilities.
-That's different from a frequent attack (likely to be initiated) that your defenses handle well (unlikely to be successful).
+A sophisticated attack may be unlikely to be initiated against you... but if it were, it might be very likely to succeed because you have poor detection capabilities.
+That's different from a common attack (likely to be initiated) that your defenses handle well (unlikely to succeed).

-Impacts are not just dollars, although that counts.
+Impact isn't just dollars, although that matters.
 It's about:

-• Can you still perform your core mission/business?
+Can you still carry out your core mission/business?

-And here's something many organizations overlook... impacts compound.
-Several moderate-impact events occurring close together can be more devastating than a single high-impact event you can focus on.
+And here's something many organizations miss... impacts compound.
+Multiple moderate-impact events occurring close together can be more devastating than a single high-impact event you can focus on.

 What is the overall risk?

 This is where you combine likelihood and impact to determine your actual risk level.
-And then—critically—you prioritize.
+And then—and this is critical—you prioritize.

-Not everything can have high priority.
-Not everything should.
-Some risks you'll mitigate.
-Some you'll accept.
-Some you'll transfer (hello, insurance).
-And some you might decide to avoid altogether by changing how you operate.
+Not everything can be high priority.
+Not everything should be.
+Some risks you will mitigate.
+Some you will accept.
+Some you will transfer (hello, insurance).
+And some you may decide to avoid entirely by changing how you operate.

 Step 3: Communicate (Or: Making sure anyone actually cares)

-This might be the most important step.
-And it's the one most organizations bungle entirely.
+This may be the most important step.
+And it's the one most organizations completely mess up.

 You've done all this work.
 You have insights.
 You understand the risks.
 Now you need to communicate in ways different audiences can understand and act on.